 Improves cardiovascular health

-Heart health is an important indicator of life expectancy and quality of life.
-Spending time in green spaces has been linked to better cardiovascular health and a lower risk of heart disease.
+Heart health is an important indicator of life expectancy, healthspan, and quality of life.
+Spending time in green spaces, green areas, or indoor areas with greenness has been linked to better cardiovascular health and a lower risk of heart disease.

 A 2018 study looked specifically at which environmental factors had the biggest impact on cardiovascular health.
 It found sunlight exposure and geographic features such as altitude were key indicators of cardiovascular health.
 Nature spots that get less sunlight and have lower altitudes were not as effective.
 In order to strengthen your heart health, consider spending more time in sunlight or adventuring into the mountains.